-With the Mirror menu (4141.13) displayed, press [Left to Right], [Right to Left], [Top to Bottom], or [Bottom to Top] to set the reflection method (multiple selections possible).
+In the Non Linear >Mirror menu (4141.13), press [Left to Right], [Right to Left], [Top to Bottom], or [Bottom to Top] to set the reflection method (multiple selections possible).

 Left to Right: Reflect left side on right.

 Right to Left: Reflect right side on left.

 Top to Bottom: Reflect top side on bottom.

 Bottom to Top: Reflect bottom side on top.